 After the self-guided tour, we finished our visit in the small market and café attached to the fromagerie.
 We were given a large platter generously filled with different types of cheese — mostly Gruyère, but also Bleuchâtel, the local blue cheese that I’ve written about before.
 Our server from Fromagerie Les Martel provided a brief description of the various cheeses and suggested an order to sampling them, starting with the mildest and finishing with the strongest flavors.

-The seating area for the café is small, especially in comparison to the large restaurant at La Maison du Gruyère (I really liked this restaurant, by the way!).
+The seating area for the café is small, especially in comparison to the large restaurant at La Maison du Gruyère.
 A group of English tourists sat near us, but the people at another table seemed like locals, dropping in for a cup of coffee.
 Others were stopping to pick up cheese and maybe a few groceries for the weekend.
 I thought the place had a cozy atmosphere, as if you’re visiting someone’s home.